Artificial Intelligence is becoming increasingly important in the area of information security.

 Conventional software systems cannot detect the considerable volume of new viruses that are released every day by hackers.
 Therefore this is an area where artificial intelligence can really assist cyber security teams.

-Artificial Intelligence machines are being trained to identify, detect the pattern recognition of malware or ransomware viruses before they reach the networks of an organization using complex algorithms and create a new firewall for it.
+Artificial Intelligence machines are being trained to identify and detect the pattern recognition of malware or ransomware viruses before they reach the networks of an organization using complex algorithms and creating a new firewall for it.